LockBit: Seizure by law enforcement in 2024

+Post-seizure activity

 As of 22 February 2024 LockBit ransomware was still spreading.
 On 24 February 2024 a new website claiming to be run by LockBit appeared.
 The new site listed more than a dozen alleged victims including the FBI, hospitals and Fulton County, Georgia.
 The new site threatened to release information relating to Fulton County unless a ransom was paid by 2 March 2024.
 The new site claimed to have the identities of members of a jury in a murder trial.
 There was also a threat to release Fulton County documents relating to court cases involving Donald Trump if the ransom wasn't paid.

 On 7 May 2024 charges and sanctions were announced against Dmitry Khoroshev, the alleged administrator and developer of LockBit.

 On 21 May 2024, LockBit claimed responsibility for an attack on the corporate offices of Canadian retail chain London Drugs, demanding a payment of $25 million.
 All London Drugs stores were closed nationwide from 28 April–7 May 2024 due to the attack.
 London Drugs is refusing to pay the ransom, and stated that customer and "primary employee" data was not compromised.

 In June 2024, LockBit claimed responsibility for a major breach of Evolve Bank & Trust, a partner bank of many financial technology companies including Stripe, Mercury, Affirm, and Airwallex.
 The group had threatened to leak data from the US Federal Reserve, but the leaked data appeared to come directly from Evolve, not the Federal Reserve.

 In 2025, the Israeli developer Rostislav Panev was extradited to the United States for participating in the development of Lockbit ransomware, three months after having been charged with the cybercrime connection.
 Lockbit was hacked in May 2025, according to analysts.

+In September 2025, security researchers reported the emergence of a new version known as LockBit 5.0, marking the group’s resurgence following the 2024 international law enforcement takedown.
+The updated variant introduced dedicated payloads for Windows, Linux and VMware ESXi environments, reflecting a continued focus on cross-platform attacks against enterprise networks.

+Technical analyses noted enhanced defense-evasion techniques, including log clearing, Event Tracing for Windows (ETW) patching and extensive obfuscation, as well as the use of XChaCha20 and Curve25519 encryption routines.
+The multiplatform capability enabled affiliates to conduct coordinated attacks across heterogeneous infrastructures, particularly virtualized environments.